flydata/redshift-benchmark/README.md

 ## License

-This project is liscensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+This project is liscensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) and powered by [Hapyrus Inc](http://hapyrus.com).

-Copyright © 2013, Hapyrus Inc. All rights reserved